 The contrast with the resurrection of Lazarus is striking and should not be missed.
-We read in Matthew 28:2-6 that the stone to Jesus' tomb was rolled away; this was not to let Jesus out, but to let us in.
-The grave clothes around Jesus' body had been unwound (John 20:5-8), whereas when Jesus called Lazarus from the tomb "his hands and feet [were] wrapped with strips of linen, and a cloth around his face" (John 11:44).
+We read in Matt.28:2-6 that the stone to Jesus' tomb was rolled away; this was not to let Jesus out but to let us in (cf. John 11:39a)!
+The grave clothes around Jesus body had been unwound (John 20:5-8) whereas when Jesus called Lazarus from the tomb "his hands and feet [were] wrapped with strips of linen, and a cloth around his face" (John 11:44).
 Jesus rises to a different order of life, and forty days later when he ascends to heaven, he is taken out of our dimensions by a cloud (Acts 1:9).
-The question that confronted his disciples then was, is this man Jesus a demigod or, in some mysterious sense, also God?
+The question that confronted his disciples then was, Is this man Jesus a demigod or, in some mysterious sense, also God?

-God in an Upper Room in Jerusalem

-Ten days after Jesus ascends to heaven, the disciples have an amazing experience as they wait in the Upper Room in Jerusalem according to the advice of Jesus.
-They are filled with the Holy Spirit; Jesus had spoken to them about the Holy Spirit as a Person (John 14:16-17, 26; 15:26; 16:13) and Peter and Paul would later imply the same (see 2 Peter 1:21; Eph.
-4:30).
-It was important for Jesus himself to go away to the Father so that he could send the Spirit (John 7:39; 16:7); the Spirit would represent the Father and Jesus to them in an intimate and personal way (implied in John 14:23).
-The Holy Spirit would now be in them, whereas up to that point he had only been with them (John 14:17); he would lead them into all the truth Jesus wanted them to know (John 14:25-26; 15:26; 16:13).
-The disciples had heard and read about the Holy Spirit, but his work had hitherto been outside the person of the believer-extrapersonal.
-Now for the first time in human history, the Spirit is present in them intrapersonally and, in a very special sense, represents Jesus to and in them.
-Ravi Zacharias refers to the Holy Spirit as "God at his most empirical"!6
+3. God in an Upper Room in Jerusalem Ten days after Jesus ascends to heaven the disciples have an amazing experience as they wait in an upper room in Jerusalem according to the advice of Jesus.
+They are filled with the Holy Spirit; Jesus had spoken to them about the Holy Spirit as a Person (John 14:16, 17, 26; 15:26; 16:13) and Peter and Paul would later imply the same (see 2 Pet.1:21; Eph.4:30).
+It was important for Jesus himself to go away to the Father so that he could send the Spirit (John 7:39; 16:7); the Spirit would represent the Father and lesus to them in an intimate and personal way (implied in John 14:23).
+He would now be in them whereas up to that point He had only been with them (John 14:17b); he would lead them into all the truth Jesus wanted them to know (John 14:25, 26; 15:26; 16:13).
+They had heard and read about the Holy Spirit but his work had hitherto been outside the person of the believer-extra-personal.
+Now for the first time in human history, the Spirit is present in them intra-personally and in a very special sense, represents lesus to and in them.
+Ravi Zacharias refers to the Holy Spirit as God at his most empirical!6

 What is the early church to make out of these encounters with God?
 Are they three independent, autonomous gods, as the surrounding pagans believe?
-Or are they three different modes in which a unipersonal God has manifested himself?
-If the first alternative were true, each of the three independent gods could not be infinite.
+Or, are they three different modes in which a unipersonal Jehovah has manifested himself?
+If the first alternative was true, each of the three independent gods could not be infinite7.
 The second alternative would be experientially absurd because the disciples hear Jesus praying to the Father and the Father speaking to Jesus.
-(What words they hear may be intimated, but on occasion-such as at Jesus' baptism and Transfiguration-the disciples are clearly privy to the Father's words.)
-Further, Jesus refers to the Spirit as the One who will come to the world only after he, Jesus, goes back to the Father.
+(What words they hear may be intimated, but on occasion-such as at Jesus's baptism and Transfiguration-the disciples are clearly privy to the Father's words.)
+Further, Jesus refers to the Spirit as the One who would come to the world only after he, Jesus, goes back to the Father.
 And truly enough, the disciples experience the indwelling presence and power of the Holy Spirit in their ministry.